ibpme/NeuralNetworkFromScratch/README.md

 ## Things to improve

-- The current accuracy of the model is very low and requires thousands of epoch to even reach a decent number.
 - The cost function is not an optimal one.
 - The algorithms used are very slow
+- Currently doesn't validate the data so overfitting is expected
+- Learning rate is not optimized